Hero Image

 Everything began to shift when I met someone who saw me - not through the usual filters of comparison and expectation, but truly and kindly.

-For the first time, I had the space and safety to ask: Who am I - beyond all these roles I’ve been given?
+And yet, through all of it, we held on.
+Our connection gave me something I hadn’t had before – the space and safety to ask: Who am I - beyond all these roles I’ve been given?
 What do I want my life to look like?

 These questions were new and daunting, but also full of possibility.